Revelation 14:1

 Meaning

-This term specifically refers to a young lamb, emphasizing innocence and sacrificial connotations.
+Refers to a young lamb, emphasizing innocence and sacrificial nature.

 Significance